Zuijdam/Wedding-Screen/README.md

 # Schwung Screen
 A way guests can post messages on a website and the venue can present the messages on the tv's in a great way.

+# Requirements
+- PHP
+- MySQL
+- Webserver

 # Installation
 - Host files on your own webserver.
 - Create a config.php (see below) and save it in the root.
-- Schwung Screen will use a local sql Database.
+- Schwung Screen will use a MySQL database.
 Create a empty database with the name provided in config.php and Schwung Screen will create the tables needed for Schwung Screen!
 - Create a user in the database with the credentials provided in your config.php
 - Change the text in include/translations.php for your own event!
 - Go party go!